Vietnam.vn - Nền tảng quảng bá Việt Nam

 He believes that each country must balance between different goals, one side is greening the economy, the other side is economic development.

 "Countries are aiming for the ultimate goal of being greener, but their approaches are different.
-If 10 years ago, we talked about environmental pollution and resource depletion, now many businesses have begun to regret trading the environment for growth.
+If 10 years ago we were talking about environmental pollution and resource depletion, now many businesses have begun to regret trading the environment for growth.

-Speakers discuss at the panel discussion "Policy innovation for a green and digitally updated Asia-Pacific".
+Speakers discussed at the panel discussion "Policy innovation for a green and digitally updated Asia-Pacific".

 This is why balancing development factors requires not only focusing on short-term goals but also having methods suitable for long-term growth.
 Each country has different conditions and considerations and they must choose different methods and roadmaps to achieve balance," the expert emphasized.